-- Smoking Is Cool: In the second manga he smokes a pipe and has since done so in quite a lot of doujins and fanart.
+- Smoking Is Cool: In the Samurai Legends manga he occasionally smokes a pipe and has since done so in quite a lot of doujins and fanart.

 - Super Mode: The Six Claws stance, which gives him a more powerful moveset, though he sacrifices the ability to defend.

-- Take Over the World: His ultimate goal, although unlike Nobunaga or Hideyoshi he has no ill will and wants to make it a place of peace.
+- Take Over the World: His ultimate goal, although unlike Nobunaga or Hideyoshi he bears no ill will and wants to make it a place of peace.

 - This Cannot Be!: If you beat him during the horse race, he says this in Engrish for good measure.

 - Trash Talk: Does plenty of this, even when it's not in his best interests.
 If Masamune's not taunting them, you can assume he respects his opponent.